 WHAT DOES STRETCHING DO, ANYWAY?

-With stretching, your flexibility and range of joint motion can show significant improvement.
-You may also be able to bend and twist better.
-This can be a benefit to exercises like yoga and gymnastics.
+With stretching, your flexibility and range of joint motion can show significant improvement over time.
+You may also be able to bend and twist better, which can be a benefit for exercises like yoga and gymnastics.

 TYPES OF STRETCHES

 - Static Stretch: Stretching a given muscle to the point of moderate discomfort.
 Hold the position for 30 seconds or longer.

 - Proprioceptive Neuromuscular Facilitation (PNF): Holding a stretch while contracting and relaxing the muscle.

 - Dynamic Stretch: The repetition of gentle movements like arm swings.
 Range of motion is gradually increased.

 - Ballistic or Bouncing Stretches: Performing bouncing or jerking motions during a stretch to increase range of motion.

 what happens to your body when you stretch?

 Through stretching, the nervous system is retrained to allow more muscle elasticity.
 Consistency is key, as the flexibility you gain from regular stretching will dissipate four weeks after you’ve stopped.